Thoroughbred racing in Australia: Stud books and registrations

 The Stud Book of New South Wales by Fowler Boyd Price was published in 1859, and was the first official attempt to document the pedigrees of the colony's bloodhorses.
 The Victorian Stud Book was then published in Volumes 1-2 which were edited by William Levey to the year 1864 and volumes 3-4 edited by William Cross Yuille to the year 1874.
 The Australian Stud Book (ASB) began in 1878 as a private venture by A. & William C. Yuille, Melbourne bloodstock agents who published nine volumes.
 New Zealand horses were included in the ASB until Volume VII appeared in 1900.
 The copyright was sold in 1910 to the AJC and VRC who now administer matters concerning the breeding of racehorses.

-The outstanding ASB online database contains the records of over 860,000 horses, which includes every Australian foal born since 1972.
+The ASB online database contains the records of over 860,000 horses, which includes every Australian foal born since 1972.
 This database includes 28,000 winners of major races in Australia and around the world.
 A 3,000 plus pages, printed version of volume 42 of the ASB contains the breeding records of 43,000 mares and 70,000 of their named offspring.

 In the 1880s it was decided that all Thoroughbreds in Australasia should have their official ages calculated from 1 August.

 The Registrar of Racehorses controls the naming, registration, leasing and transfers of all horses racing in Australia.
 Racehorses must be registered to race, but do not have to be purebred Thoroughbreds in order to be registered and race in Australia.
 Prior to 1980 it was not uncommon to see a racehorse registered as "by an unidentified sire out of a station mare".
 During 1980 it was regulated that horses without registered parents could not be officially named.

 The registration of racing colours is also handled by the Registrar of Racehorses.